techslaves/techslaves.github.io/_posts/2021-01-14-Kubernetes.md

 ---
 layout: post
-title:  "01: Bootstrap Kubernetes cluster with underlying PV as NFS"
+title:  Bootstrap Kubernetes cluster with PV as NFS
 excerpt:
   "In this post we will cover how to Bootstrap Kubernetes cluster using Kubeadm with underlying persistent volume as NFS"